wagnerjfr/sample-java-mysql-connector/README.md

 # Developing Java applications using MySQL Server Community and MySQL Connector/J
-Sample Java applications which show how to use MySQL Server Community (8.0.11) and MySQL Connector/J (8.0.11)
+Sample Java applications which show how to use MySQL Server Community (8.0.11) and MySQL Connector/J (8.0.11) to set up a replication topology (master -> slave)

 ## Required software
 MySQL Community Server compressed TAR or ZIP version (http://dev.mysql.com/downloads/mysql/)